 Building a reference set¶

 A retrieval becomes useful once it leaves the package, as a reading list in a reference manager or as input to a writing project.
 This guide covers that export end of the workflow, taking a set of records from the API through a clean DOI list and on into the two interchange formats that reference managers read.
+The worked output runs on the harvest bundled with the package, 138 real articles on graphene supercapacitors, since records retrieved from Scopus may not be redistributed and no key is assumed here.
+The live call that would replace it is shown first.

 Fetch the record set¶